CitrusLL/dat250-jpa-tutorial/src/main/java/no/hvl/dat250/jpa/tutorial/dat250-expass4.md

 Code:
 https://github.com/CitrusLL/dat250-jpa-tutorial/tree/master/src/main/java/no/hvl/dat250/jpa/tutorial/creditcards

-Outstanding stuff:
+### Outstanding stuff:
-I don't really know what to do with Main..
+Honestly this looks all good to me for once.
+Main i don't really know what to do with, just executed the credit card main method.

+Not happy with how i had to make the Collection type into Set to pass the tests.
+But whatever

+### Technical issues

+I spent way to much time trying to pass the tests matching collections against Set.on().
+Would allways fail if i returned a collection.
+Had to change all the relevant collections into sets.

 Terminal Output:
 ```